SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 global.sinon = sinon;
 ```

-Then include it in the npm script that runs the suite:
+Then include it in the npm script that runs the suite via the `--require ./test/test_helper.js` statement:

 ```javascript
 # package.json script section